campusrover/ros_hum_interaction/src/README.md

 4. If you made it this far, sweet.
 Do step 4.
 5. You have two changes left before things actually work.
 In recognizer.py of your catkin package, change the keywords file to a language model file and get rid of the associated kw file code.
 You should have sample code either given / you generated it on the CMU resource.
 Somewhere in the recognizer.py file you need to put your -lm file parameter.
 This also assumes that you have put your language model file in the catkin_ws already.
 (Also put the associated dict file in your dict directory)
 6. Lastly, go to your pocketsphinx.launch file.
 Get rid of the kw lines.
-In your -lm line, you need to put the direct path of your
+In your -lm line, you need to put the direct path of your dict file.

+That's it, you're done and hopefully it works.
+The steps above are so small and specific but it may not work if you don't set it up correctly.

 Text to Speech requires: pyttsx (see https://pyttsx.readthedocs.io/en/latest/ for documentation, also see the Programming with ROS textbook for sample code on this package)